kdeldycke/awesome-engineering-team-management/README.md

 - [Write an Excellent Programming Blog](https://speakerdeck.com/pycon2016/a-jesse-jiryu-davis-write-an-excellent-programming-blog) - Tips on structure and style to produce great blog posts.
 - [Ten simple rules for getting started on Twitter as a scientist](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1007513) - Twitter `can be used in a much more active, collaborative way: to ask for advice, to form new bonds and scientific collaborations, to announce jobs and find employees, to find new mentors and jobs.`.
 - [Notes on Technical Writing](https://mkaz.blog/misc/notes-on-technical-writing/).
+- [Writing for Business](https://docs.google.com/document/d/1PqbdAnYM79tLvO3yWCt2QH2T1HuQ58poNUsM7QzuE-c) - Some tips on how to write in a business context.

 ### Style